 Microsoft Defender for Identity Recommended Actions: Reduce lateral movement path risk to sensitive entities

 Microsoft Secure Score helps organizations get insights into security posture based on security-related measurements.
-Microsoft Defender for Identity leverages Secure Score with fourteen recommended actions.
-In a series of blog posts, I will go through all fourteen recommended actions of what it means, a plan of approach, their impact, and my security recommendations, hopefully helping others.
+Microsoft Defender for Identity leverages Secure Score with twenty-seven recommended actions.
+In a series of blog posts, I will go through all twenty-seven recommended actions of what it means, a plan of approach, their impact, and my security recommendations, hopefully helping others.
 The sixth one in the series is the “Reduce lateral movement path risks to sensitive entities” recommended action.

 Introduction